vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 * **post-filter-threshold** - default 1.0
 * **approximate-threshold** - default 0.05

-These parameters were introduced in Vespa 7.854.xx, and can be configured in the rank profile, defined in the schema, or set in the query API per-query request.
+These parameters were introduced in Vespa 7.580.54, and can be configured in the [rank profile](https://docs.vespa.ai/en/reference/schema-reference.html#rank-profile), defined in the schema, or set using the [query API](https://docs.vespa.ai/en/reference/query-api-reference.html on a per-query request basis.
+The query api parameters are:

+* **ranking.matching.postFilterThreshold** - default 1.0
+* **ranking.matching.approximateThreshold** - default 0.05

 <img src="/assets/2022-05-09-constrained-approximate-nearest-neighbor-search/flowchart-small.png"/>
 <em>**Figure 5** The flow chart shows how Vespa selects the